-Name of bank: ANZ Branch: Auckland Name of account: University of Auckland Accommodation Account number: 01 1839 0818777 07 Reference: Please provide your student ID number and residence name only as a reference on all bank payments.
-SWIFT code: ANZBNZ22 SWIFT BIC ADDRESS: NEW ZEALAND ANZ Bank New Zealand Limited 170-186 Featherston Street Wellington, New Zealand for credit and indicates a positive balance where 'Dr'
+Name of bank: ANZ Branch: Auckland

+Name of account: University of Auckland Accommodation

+Account number: 01 1839 0818777 07

+Reference: Please provide your student ID number and residence name only as a reference on all bank payments.

+SWIFT code: ANZBNZ22

+SWIFT BIC ADDRESS:

+NEW ZEALAND

+ANZ Bank New Zealand Limited 170-186 Featherston Street Wellington, New Zealand auckland.ac.nz/accommodation-fees will be required to pay for the accommodation for the full period you have agreed to even if you arrive later than the start date, or leave prior to the end date.

-You should note down the dates that your payments are due by, Please see this link for copies of your payment schedule: auckland.ac.nz/accommodation-fees
+You should note down the dates that your payments are due by, Please see this link for copies of your payment schedule: